 When entrepreneurs Alisa Sanada and Megumi Kusunoki started Nagomi Visit, a nonprofit, volunteer-run platform, their motivation was neither profit nor fame.
-They simply wanted to offer people living in rural Japanese towns an opportunity to benefit from the large number of tourists visiting the country by creating a platform for local residents to share meals with visitors.
+They wanted to offer people living in rural Japanese towns an opportunity to benefit from the large number of tourists visiting the country by creating a platform for local residents to share meals with visitors.
+This was part of their larger goal for people to form friendships through cultural exchange.
 When they launched the organization in 2011, the sharing economy had already begun revolutionizing numerous sectors in the U.S., Europe, and other parts of the world.
 But it hadn't really taken off in Japan.
 That's been changing.
 Today, Nagomi Visit has over 1,000 hosts all over Japan.
 Sanada and Kusunoki also launched a site in traditional Chinese this year that's targeted at visitors from Hong Kong and Taiwan.
 Along with government-led efforts to create Sharing Cities, a strong push from the country's massive cooperative sector, and the proliferation of nonprofits like Nagomi Visit, a genuine sharing economy could take root in the world's third largest economy.

 So why now?
 Part of the reason is Japan's current socio-economic situation.
 The country is facing depopulation, growing inequality, and limited job opportunities for youth.
 "Japan is facing a historical decline of population right now, and the economy has been stagnant for a long time," says Yusuke Takada, director of policy planning for the Japanese government’s Sharing Economy Promotion Center.
 "To resolve this dilemma, the sharing economy is needed."
 It may be surprising to many to learn that Japan — famous for its technology sector and innovative global companies like Sony, Toyota, and Fujitsu — has been slow to accept companies like Uber and Airbnb.
 While the country was seen as a huge potential market for ride-hailing and home-sharing platforms, it has mostly resisted their entry.
 This means the widely documented abuses of workers that have been characteristic of the sharing economy in the U.S. and Europe have not yet had a big impact in Japan.